-6. Install the PEM agent RPM; when the installation completes, you can use the yum info command to confirm installation information for the PEM agent:
+6. Install the PEM Server RPM; when the installation completes, you can use the yum info command to confirm installation information for the PEM Server:

-'''

-yum install edb-pem-agent
+yum install edb-pem

-yum info edb-pem-agent
+yum info edb-pem

-'''
+dnf install edb-pem

-7. After installation, copy the PEM agent configuration file (agent.cfg) from the previous location to the location required by the RPM installer:
+7. After installation, copy the agent.cfg file from the current location (the location required by the graphical installer) to the location required by the RPM package: